syndesisio/syndesis.io/content/community/engineering_guidelines.md

 * For each Epic a "design proposal" has to be written.
 * Epics live in `syndesis-project` only.
 * Every Task is connected to an Epic.
 * Every Task will eventually result in a connected Pull Request (PR) _within the same repo_.
+* It is allowed to have PRs connected directly to the Epic.
 * Review and discussion will happen on the PR.
 * When the PR gets merged, the task is closed and done.
 * When all tasks of an epic are done, the epic is done.